WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_cv.md

 | ------------------------------------- | -------------- | --------------- |
 | 1920x1080 Rotate 180 degrees           | 415ms          | 40ms            |

-The first run takes longer because the VPS hardware needs to be configured.
+The first run takes longer because the hardware needs to be configured.
 If there are no further changes to the hardware configuration, the hardware will process the images directly and the processing time will be significantly reduced.

 The original image size is 1920x1080, and the size after rotation is also 1920x1080: